-CMM and Power Redundancy Feature Exceptions for OmniSwitch
+CMM Redundancy Feature Exceptions for OmniSwitch 6400/6850/9000

-- Manual invocation of failover (by user command or Primary pull) should only be done during times when traffic loads are minimal. - Hot standby redundancy or failover to a secondary CMM without significant loss of traffic is only supported if the secondary is fully flash synchronized with the contents of the primary's flash. - Hot standby redundancy or failover to a secondary module without significant loss of traffic is only supported if all the remaining units in the stack are fully flash synchronized with the contents of the primary's flash. - Failover/Redundancy is not supported when the primary and secondary CMMs are not synchronized (i.e., unsaved configs, different images etc.).
-In this case, upon failover, all the NIs will reset and might go to "down" state, and to recover, need to power down the switch and power it back up. - Primary and Redundant power supplies must be of the same type.
-For example, having a primary 510W power supply with a redundant 360W power supply is not supported.
+- Manual invocation of failover (by user command or Primary pull) should only be done during times when traffic loads are minimal - Hot standby redundancy or failover to a secondary OS9000 CMM without significant loss of traffic is only supported if the secondary is fully flash synchronized with the contents of the primary's flash. - Hot standby redundancy or failover to a secondary module without significant loss of traffic is only supported if all the remaining units in the stack (OS6400/OS6850) are fully flash synchronized with the contents of the primary's flash. - Failover/Redundancy is not supported when the primary and secondary CMMs are not synchronized (i.e., unsaved configs, different images etc.).
+In this case, upon failover, all the NIs will reset and might go to "down" state, and to recover, need to power down the switch and power it back up.

-Hot Swap Feature Exceptions for OmniSwitch 9000 / 9000E
+Hot Swap Feature Exceptions for OmniSwitch 9000

-• Hot swap of NIs needs to be preceded by the removal of all cables connected to the NI.

-- Hot insertion of unlike modules is not supported. - The reload ni command is not supported.
+- Hot swap of NIs needs to be preceded by the removal of all cables connected to the NI. - Hot insertion of unlike modules is not supported in this release. - The reload ni command is not supported in this release.
 Please use no power ni/power ni as an alternative. - All insertions of NI modules cannot be followed by another hot swap activity until the OK2 LED on the inserted NI blinks green.

-Hot Swap Feature Exceptions for OmniSwitch 6400/6850/6855
+Hot Swap Feature Exceptions for OmniSwitch 6400/6850